 If you start your AP World History class with the expectation of memorizing the entirety of human history, think again.

-Although AP World History tests a wide span of time, you aren’t expected to learn every tiny detail along the way.
-Rather, this class focuses on teaching major patterns, key cultural and political developments, and significant technological developments throughout history.
+Although AP World History tests a wide span of time, you aren't expected to learn every tiny detail along the way; rather, this course focuses on teaching major patterns, key cultural and political developments, and significant technological developments throughout history.

-Within each period, you should know the major world powers and forces driving economic development, politics, and social change (including technology).
-However, you don’t have to have every detail memorized in order to do well on the test.
+For each period, you should know the major world powers and forces driving politics, economic development, and social/technological change; however, you don't have to have every detail memorized in order to do well on the test.
 Instead, focus on understanding big patterns and developments, and be able to explain them with a few key examples.

-For instance, you don’t necessarily need to know that in 1492 Columbus sailed the ocean blue; you also don't need to know the details of his voyages or the particulars of his brutality.
-However, you should be able to explain why the European colonization of the Americas happened, as well as the economic effects it had on Europe, Africa, and the Americas, and how colonization affected the lives of people on all three continents.
+For instance, you don't necessarily need to know that in 1492 Columbus sailed the ocean blue; you also don't need to know the details of his voyages or the particulars of his brutality.
+Nevertheless, you should be able to explain why the European colonization of the Americas happened, as well as the economic effects it had on Europe, Africa, and the Americas, and how colonization impacted the lives of people on these three continents.

 Knowing a few concrete examples is essential to succeeding on the short-answer section.
-The short-answer questions which will typically present you with some information (e.g., a chart, primary source, etc.) and then ask you to provide several specific examples or reasons for a broader theme or historical movement that relates to the information provided.
+Short-answer questions 1 and 2 will present you with a secondary source and a primary source, respectively, and then ask you to provide several examples or reasons for a broader theme or historical movement that relates to the information provided.

 You'll have flexibility in what specific examples you choose, just so long as they are relevant.
-The short-answer section is four questions long and worth 20% of your total test score (so each question is worth 5%).
-You'll have 50 minutes within section 1 to complete it.
+The short-answer section is three questions long and worth 20% of your total test score.
+You will have 40 minutes to complete it.

-Concrete examples can also bolster your essays and improve your ability to break down multiple-choice questions on the topic.
-However, focus first on understanding the big picture before you try to memorize the nitty-gritty details.
+Concrete examples can also bolster your essays and improve your ability to break down multiple-choice questions on the topic; however, focus first on understanding the big picture before you try to memorize the nitty-gritty.

 If you're coming from AP US History, this advice might seem odd.
 But unlike US History, which is more fine-grained, the AP World History exam writers do not expect you to know everything, as they test a much larger topic.
 AP US History is essentially a test of 400 years of history in one location, so it's fair to expect students to know many proper names and dates.

-But for World History, that same level of detail isn’t expected; this test takes place over thousands of years all around the world.
+But for World History, that same level of detail isn't expected; this test takes place across 800 years all around the world.
 Instead, you should focus on understanding the general patterns of important topics through history.
 This won't only save you time but will also keep you sane as your textbook hurls literally hundreds of names, places, and dates at you throughout the year.

 Speaking of your textbook ...